OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 In Paris, you’ll find the best of the budget accommodation in the 19th arrondissement.
-It’s not as flashy as other parts of the city but, quite frankly, it’s all the better for it.
+It’s not as flashy as other parts of the city, but quite frankly, it’s all the better for it.
 The Hôtel Tréma was completely renovated in 2015.
-This boutique hotel offers single, double, and triple bedrooms and has its own à la carte restaurant.
-Just five minutes down the street is the Campanile Paris 19 – La Villette.
-Part of a large French hotel chain, it’s got plenty of amenities and a social atmosphere.
+This boutique hotel offers single, double and triple bedrooms and has its own à la carte restaurant.
+Just five minutes down the street is the Campanile Paris 19 – La Villette – part of a large French hotel chain; it’s got plenty of amenities and a social atmosphere.
 Hostels in the 18th arrondissement are also an option worth considering.

-Le Bouillon Chartier is Paris’ most famous low-cost eatery.
+Le Bouillon Chartier is Paris’s most famous low-cost eatery.
 As such, it is also its most crowded.
-Nonetheless, you can eat well here for under €10 (US$10.70).
+Nonetheless, you can eat well here for under €10 (US$11.30).
 On a quiet square near the hustle and bustle of Gare du Nord, you’ll find La Pointe du Grouin, a reasonably priced Breton restaurant with a unique payment system.
 Instead of ordering your food and paying the bill at the end, you exchange cash for tokens at a machine by the door and hand these over when you want another dish or drink.
-At Septime, you can also have a three-course Michelin-starred lunch for just €32 (US$34).
+At Septime, you can also have a four-course Michelin-star lunch for just €42 (US$47).

 Drinking on the cheap is surprisingly easy in Paris.
-It has dozens of dive bars and in areas like the 10th arrondissement and further north along the canal, which are geared towards young people, the prices aren’t too bad.
-For context, the average cost of a pint is €7.50 (US$8) and you’ll maybe pay around €4 (US$4.30) in these parts of town.
-Alternatively, if you want to be in the center of glitzy Paris but still having a good time then try the Rosa Bonheur, a converted barge on the Seine near the Eiffel Tower, Les Invalides and Grand Palais.
+The city has dozens of dive bars in areas like the 10th arrondissement and farther north along the canal, which are geared towards young people.
+You’ll pay almost half the average price for a pint in Paris in these parts of town.
+Alternatively, if you want to be in the centre of glitzy Paris but still have a good time and not spend too much, then try the Rosa Bonheur, a converted barge on the Seine near the Eiffel Tower, Les Invalides and Grand Palais.

-To get the most out of Paris’ most famous museums (the Louvre, the Musée d’Orsay, and Centre Pompidou) then you want to try and schedule your trip so that you’re in town on the first Sunday of the month when they open their doors for free.
+To get the most out of Paris’s most famous museums (the Louvre, the Musée d’Orsay, and Centre Pompidou), then try to schedule your trip so that you’re in town on the first Sunday of the month when they open their doors for free.
 However, the museums that are owned and run by the City of Paris are free all year round.
 For art lovers, the Musée d’Art Moderne de la Ville de Paris is an absolute must.